gibrel/Pebolim-Backend/README.md

-# BoilerplateProject
+# Pebolim-Backend
-A boilerplate for TDD .Net Core 6 Web API.
+A API backend for Pebolim Unity3d game using .Net Core 6 Web API.